Threat Level Midnight: Filming

 Due to the nature of Michael's film, Novak realized that scenes would have to be filmed as if they had been shot years prior to the episode.
 In order to successfully pull this off, editor David Rogers and script supervisor Veda Semame were tasked with "mapping out" every scene to make sure the continuity of the series was preserved.
 Novak later elaborated on the continuity during an interview with The Office fansite OfficeTally.
 The scene featuring "The Scarn" would have been filmed after the corporate merger that occurred during the third season; this would explain Karen's willingness to deliver her lines, as she would be "eager to fit in".
 Stanley's voiceover was recorded "on a lunch break" sometime after the fourth season episode "Local Ad" because he had "got a big kick out of seeing himself" in Michael's commercial.
 Helene's scenes were filmed sometime when Michael was dating her during the early part of the sixth season.

 In addition to the mapping out of sequences, the episode features a short sequence that was shot to look as if it had been filmed during the show's second season, although the scene itself was filmed in 2011.
 Novak explained that, in order to recreate the shot, great lengths had to be taken to ensure the authenticity of the footage.
 Series Department Head make-up artist LaVerne Caracuzzi-Milazzo and Hair Department Head Kim M. Ferry "put great care and effort into recreating the characters' looks from earlier seasons"; Novak, for instance wore "the same bright blue shirt that Ryan used to favor" and fake sideburns were glued onto the actor's face to "match the era".
-He also stated that the actors "remembered those dynamics [from the second season] and fell right back into them."
+John Krasinski's hair was fashioned to Jim's old hairdo and Jenna Fischer wore one of Pam's old outfits.
+Novak also stated that the actors "remembered those dynamics [from the second season] and fell right back into them."
 This is not the first nor the last time this trick has been used on the show.
 For instance, during the cold opening for the sixth season episode "Shareholder Meeting" featuring "Recyclops", a montage of Dwight harassing past receptionists was shown.
 Furthermore, the episode "Customer Loyalty" from the ninth season featured a montage of Jim setting up a prank supposedly during the show's second season.

+Due to Novak misremembering that Darryl had been clean-shaven in his early appearances, Craig Robinson shaved off his beard and mustache for his role as the president of the United States.
+In the script this character is called President Jackson, which Novak intended as a joke about Michael being clueless about racial issues, in that he gave a fictional black president the same name as Andrew Jackson, a president who has attracted controversy due to his racist policies.
+Unlike his character Jim Halpert, Krasinski greatly enjoyed the role of Goldenface; Novak said he had never seen Krasinski so happy.